Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Cliff supports me.

-That kind of brings us, it does bring us to the end of the show.
+It does bring us to the end of that show.

 So thanks for coming out.